tjgran01/GoodreadsEDA/GoodreadsEDA/README.md

 #### *This script gives as output*:

 A .csv file located at: `/GoodreadsEDA/GoodreadsEDA/csv_files/booksnlinks.csv`.
-The .csv file includes the a row entry for every book on Goodreads based on the author list provided to the script as input.
+The .csv file includes a row entry for every book on Goodreads based on the author list provided to the script as input.
 Each entry includes the author's name, the book's name, and the URL to find that book on Goodreads.com